 - Concerns about lending decisions.

-During this challenging time, we are here to assist you.
+During this challenging time, we are open and here to assist you with any banking complaints.
 You can call us on 0800 805 950.
-You may need to leave a message, but rest assured, we will call you back.
+You can also lodge a complaint online or email us at email@example.com.